 Project Managers should always encourage their team to be actively engaged in the community, to seek answers, share learnings, and - most importantly - to have fun!

-Sitecore is not a software that you launch, handover to the Tech Support team and move on.
+Sitecore is not software that you launch, handover to the Tech Support team, and move on.
 In fact, Sitecore is always evolving and there are so many superpowers that you can leverage for your organization.

 So, when project managers are asked to provide a project plan, think more of a project roadmap: start with an MVP (minimal viable product) that achieves your most important and current goals, then plan for future phases for the remaining strategic objectives.